alpdias/instagram-bot/README.md

 * When executing the function to see 'stories', if the first item is a 'live' it will not be executed and will present an error (working on that part);

 * The time breaks given within the code will vary according to your internet connection, also observe the instagram policy on likes and comments by hour and day, pay attention to this so that there are no errors and to keep your account without locks;

-* The buttons within the site to post a comment and deny the notifications described as 'Publish' and 'Not Now' in the code can vary in name according to the language of your instagram, check the DOM for the correct name to run the script;

-* The code still does not recognize when the photos are already liked or not, so when going through photos already liked during its execution it will dislike the photo (working on that part).

  ---------------------------------------------------------------------------------------------------------------------